nbhat1998/PintOS/doc/userprog.md

 strtok_r() is the reentrant version of strtok(), which stores the state between calls, and therefore allows it to be called from multiple threads at once.
-Doing the same with strtok() would lead to undefined behaviour, as the state of the first call would be lost.
+Doing the same with strtok() would lead to undefined behavior, as the state of the first call would be lost.

 If a string that contains two adjacent delimiting characters is passed to strtok(), they are merged.
 This is not desired behavior as the desired outcome would be considering two adjacent delimiting characters to contain a NULL string between them.